milonmaze/privacy-terms-observatory/www.intuit.com/privacy/data-usage.md

 We use the information you choose to share with us across our platform to help you reach your financial goals.

 Here’s what we mean by “platform” – when you choose to share data with us, or bring over information from third parties (like a bank or loan provider), we use that data together, not just within the individual offering(s) you’re using.
-This means your bookkeeping details from QuickBooks, budgets from Mint, and recommendations from Credit Karma all live together.
+This means your bookkeeping details from QuickBooks, and recommendations from Credit Karma all live together.

 This goes for everything except your tax preparation data – that stays in TurboTax and never goes anywhere except to the IRS without you telling us it’s okay first.